 Q: Where will stores be located?

-Q: How were the municipalities that will have a store in July 2018 identified?
+Q: How were the municipalities that will have a store in summer 2018 identified?

-A: In accordance with the province’s safe and sensible approach, two primary considerations are being used to guide the identification of municipalities where stores will be located:
+A: In accordance with the province’s safe and sensible approach, two primary considerations were used to guide the identification of municipalities where stores will be located:

 - To achieve geographic distribution of stores across the province